The Gaussian primes contain arbitrarily shaped constellations: Constellations in the Gaussian primes: preliminaries

 The basic point here is that if $\L$, $\L'$ are non-degenerate and incommensurate then for any fixed $b, b' \in Z^2$ and some unknown $\x \in Z^T$, there is no obvious correlation between $\L \cdot \x + b$ being a Gaussian prime (or almost prime) and between $\L' \cdot \x + b'$ being a Gaussian prime (or almost prime), other than those arising from small divisors (which have already been eliminated through the $W$-trick).
-Note that if all the components of $\L$ lie in a subspace of $\C$ (e.g. on the real axis), then $\L \cdot \x + b'$ will also be constrained to a line, however as it turns out this will not significantly affect the densities and correlations of $\nu$ due to our removal of the exceptional primes.
+The self-incommensurate hypothesis is needed to prevent the components of $\L$ from lying in a subspace of $\C$ (e.g. on the real axis), which would constrain $\L \cdot \x + b'$ to a line.

 We now formalize the above heuristics.